chromium/chromium/docs/code_reviews.md

 More detail on the owners file format is provided [here](#owners-file-details).

 *Tip:* The `git cl owners` command can help find owners.
-Gerrit also provides this functionality via the `Find Owners` button on CLs.
+Gerrit also provides this functionality in the Reviewers field of CLs.

 While owners must approve all patches, any committer can contribute to the review.
 In some directories the owners can be overloaded or there might be